History of Bombay under British rule (1661–1947): Establishment of the Company Settlement (1661–1817)

+1660s

 On 18 January 1665, King Charles II of England granted Humphrey Cooke the possession of Bombay.
 However, Salsette, Mazagaon, Parel, Worli, Sion, Dharavi, and Wadala still remained under Portuguese possession.
 Later, Cooke managed to acquire Mahim, Sion, Dharavi, and Wadala for the English.
 Sir Gervase Lucas, 1st Baronet, who was appointed Governor of Bombay on 5 November 1666, reported that Bombay included all the islands except Colaba and Old Woman's Island.

-On 21 September 1668, the Royal Charter of 27 March 1668, led to the transfer of Bombay from Charles II to the English East India Company for an annual rent of £10.
+On 21 September 1668, the Royal Charter of 27 March 1668 led to the transfer of Bombay from Charles II to the English East India Company for an annual rent of £10.
 Sir George Oxenden became the first Governor of Bombay under the regime of the English East India Company.
 Gerald Aungier, who became Governor of Bombay in July 1669, established the mint and printing press in Bombay and developed the islands into a centre of commerce.
 He also offered various business incentives, which attracted various communities like Gujuratis, Parsis, Dawoodi Bohras, and Jews.

+1670s

 On 20 February 1673, Rijckloff van Goens, the Governor-General of Dutch India attacked Bombay, but the attack was resisted by Aungier.
 The Treaty of Westminster (1674), concluded between England and Holland, relieved the English settlements in Bombay of further apprehension from the Dutch.

+1680s

 In 1682, the Company fortified the Middle Ground Coastal Battery isle in the archipelago to curb the sea piracy in the area.
 Between 1678 and 1682, Yakut Khan, the Siddi admiral of the Mughal Empire, landed at Sewri and torched Mahim.
 By 15 February 1689, Khan conquered almost the whole island, and razed the Mazagon Fort in June 1690.
 After a payment made by the English to Aurangzeb, the ruler of the Mughal Empire, Yakut evacuated Bombay on 8 June 1690.

 Sidi Qasim, or Yakut Khan, who acted as Mughal Empire empire navy officer, wintered the Bombay port as in practice the Mughals, and Maratha sailors are treating Bombay as their own.
 The Siddi sailors under Yakut Khan dominance in Bombay even prevented Sir John Child to seek retribution towards them when there is accident between Yakut Khan sailors with the english sailors in 1683.